Binance Market Update (2022-10-18)

 Binance

-The global cryptocurrency market cap now stands at $0.93T, up by 1.08% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.93T, down by -0.49% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include VIB, PROS, and PHA, up by 67%, 37%, and 30%, respectively.
+Market outperformers include VIB, PHA, and ANKR, up by 43%, 36%, and 15%, respectively.

 Top stories of the day: